OpenSILEX/docs-community-dev/docs/github.md

 git config --list
 ```

-The complete documentation of the git config command is available on [Git official website](https://git-scm.com/docs/git-config).
+The complete documentation of the Git config command is available on [Git official website](https://git-scm.com/docs/git-config).

 ### Join GitHub